Competitors analysis tool: How to increase organic traffic and leads?

 Keep Track of your Competitors via Google Alerts

 Take Sophie&trey as the perfect example of how you can use Google Alerts to its full potential.
 This online fashion boutique has set up Google Alerts to track their direct competitors, the moment any of their competitors post any type of content, they receive an instant notification which allows them to capitalize on this information.
 Furthermore, these notifications will ensure that they are two steps ahead of their competitors and can take full advantage of their digital footprint.
+Of course, you can use any other competitors analysis tool—there are plenty of them.

 Track Competitors on Social Media Platforms Using Social Mention